12 Incredible Benefits of Getting More Greens in Your Diet

-Whether in whole food form, smoothies, or organic greens powders, greens have the power to make you look and feel younger, and can even extend your lifespan!
+Whether in whole food form, smoothies, or organic greens powders, greens have the power to make you look and feel younger, and can even support healthy aging!
 If you still need convincing, read on to learn about all the amazing benefits of getting more greens in your diet.

-Want to stay mentally sharp as you enter your golden years?
+Want to support memory and reasoning as you enter your golden years?
 Eat your greens!
 A recent study published in Neurology found that those who ate the most leafy greens each day had slower rates of cognitive decline compared to those who ate the least.1 In fact, the greens-eaters had the memory equivalent of someone 11 years younger!
 This was even true after adjusting for other factors including lifestyle, education, and overall health.

 2. Fight Belly Bloat